cs326-final-team-he/cs326-final-team-he/doc/final.md

 ## User Interface
 ### Main View
 ![example image](img/home_view_final.png)
+This is the main view where the user will spend most of their time.
+It features a search bar to search for users, a feed of chirps (posts), a sidebar containing user information, and the ability to post their own chirp to the feed.

+For chirps that the user has posted, there is an edit and delete option associated with them.
+For all posts, the user can user the like button to like the post (*WARNING, using the like button feature too quickly may cause the website to crash.
+We were unable to figure out why.
+Please use the like feature slowly and sparingly*), The user can also edit and delete their profile, as well as logout.
+When editing the profile, all fields must be filled in, and the fields are prefilled with the users' previous values.
+In the search bar, users can search for other users, and friend them in the results tab.
+On friend, the friend bar will show the newly added friend.
+In the friends tab, you can unadd a friend, which will be seen on the subsequent reload.
 ### Edit Profile
 ![example_image](img/edit_profile_final.png)
+This is the view that is seen when the user clicks the edit profile button.
+Upon edits, the profile in the database is updated, and when returning to the main feed, you will see the reflected changes.
+There is also a back button if you don't want to do any edits.
 ### Login Page
 ![example image](img/login_view_final.png)
+The login page.
+Also contains a button that goes to the registration page.
 ### Account Registration Page
 ![example image](img/register_view_final.png)
+The account registration page.
+Fairly self explanatory, expect the playlist. favorite song, and favorite artists fields should be filled in with a spotify playlist, song, and artist link respectively.
+These links can be retrieved by right clicking on the respective item you want, going to share, and copying the item URL.
+We did not have time to integrate the spotify api to make this more streamlined.
 ## APIs

 ## Database